 Resources To Prepare You for Success in Your First Year!

-In “Survival Tips for Incoming MiNDS Students”, two Neuroscience graduate students, John and Lisa, share their insider knowledge on tips and tricks for ensuring a successful and rewarding first year in the program.
-Click here to read more about the ways in which you can get involved, the importance of keeping an agenda, scheduling time for reading and writing, and the value of getting to know your peers and program faculty (just to name a few!).
+In “Survival Tips for Incoming MiNDS Students”, Neuroscience alumnus John and upper-year student Lisa share their insider knowledge on tips and tricks for ensuring a successful and rewarding first year in the program.
+Click here to read more about the ways in which you can get involved, the importance of keeping an agenda, scheduling time for reading and writing, and the value of getting to know your peers and program faculty - just to name a few!

-In “Lessons I Learned in my First Year of Graduate School”, second-year Neuroscience graduate student, Patricia reflects on her first year in the program and shares the lessons that she has learned along the way.
-Click here to read more about her experiences with Imposter Syndrome, balancing school and other activities, and how she stays on top of deadlines.
+In “Lessons I Learned in my First Year of Graduate School”, Neuroscience alumnus Patricia reflects on her first year in the program and shares the lessons that learned along the way.
+Click here to read more about her experiences with Imposter Syndrome, balancing school and other activities, and how she stayed on top of deadlines.
 Or, to follow her journey as an incoming MiNDS student from the very beginning, click here.